PiranitaGomez/HRStreamer/README.md

 # Troubleshooting

 ### Issue 1: Streaming doesn't start on Android phone
-- Ensure the Pixel Watch is properly paired up with the Android phone.
+- Ensure the Pixel Watch is properly connected to the Android phone.

 ### Issue 2: LSL stream not detected by Unity
 - Disable the firewall or adjust its settings to allow LSL traffic.

-For more help, check out the [LSL Network Troubleshooting Guide](https://labstreaminglayer.readthedocs.io/info/network-connectivity.html#wireless-connections).
+For more help with the network issues, check out the [LSL Network Troubleshooting Guide](https://labstreaminglayer.readthedocs.io/info/network-connectivity.html#wireless-connections).